 National Mutual Acceptance Scheme

-All states and territories, with the exception of the Northern Territory and Tasmania, are a part of a National Mutual Acceptance (NMA) scheme.
+All states and territories, with the exception of Tasmania, are a part of a National Mutual Acceptance (NMA) scheme.
 This scheme supports the acceptance of a single scientific and ethical review for multi-centre research conducted in publicly-funded health services.